nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ![RemindSequenceDiagram](images/RemindSequenceDiagram.png)

-<div markdown="span" class="alert alert-info">:information_source: **Note:** The lifeline for `RemindCommandParser` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
+<div markdown="span" class="alert alert-info">:information_source: **Note:** The lifelines should end at the destroy marker (X) but due to a limitation of PlantUML, the lifelines reach the end of diagram.

 </div>